newrelic/newrelic-java-agent/instrumentation/spring-ai-model-1.0.0/README.md

 ## About

-Instruments invocations of LLMs made by the SpringAI `EmbeddingModel`.
+Instruments invocations of LLMs made by the SpringAI `EmbeddingModel` and generates embedding `LlmEvent`s.

 ## Requirements